Contacts

 Understanding the Experience of Women in St Kitts and Nevis Living With Fibroids

-The aim of this research project is to understand women’s experience of living with fibroids.
+This research project aimed to understand women’s experience of living with fibroids.
 The reason for trying to understand this experience is because it has become clear that fibroids are a common health issue affecting women in St Kitts and Nevis.
 It is therefore important to explore if fibroids are affecting the quality of life of women in the Federation and understand what challenges women may be facing so we can provide effective and appropriate support, advocate on behalf of women, and ensure that women receive the best medical care possible.

 An Exploration of Black British Women’s Lay Beliefs About Breast Cancer and Their Help-Seeking Behaviour